loh-tar/KatePlugin-IndexView/README.md

 to do to make it ready for the future but some steps are done.

-### Last version is 0.9.2, Mar 2024
+### Last version is 0.9.3, May 2025

-  - Keep it working with recent Kate version 24.02
+  - Don't crash in a couple of cases
+  - Make the plugin icon less pixelated and less colorful
+  - Ensure plugin shows something after first activation
-  - CMake changes to compile with Qt6/KF6, sadly not perfect
+  - Fix cmake in a not so perfect way
-  - Code requires now Qt 6.6
+  - Many poorly tested code restructurings that hopefully won't cause new crashes or other trouble

 Older release notes can you find below.